 LEADTOOLS support of reconstruction in orthogonal planes allows developers the option to choose the optimal plane to better display the anatomical structure of interest.
 Examining volumetric data improves the speed of interpretation and recognition and greatly decreases exam evaluation time.

-For very large input objects, a quality and speed trade off is available.
-The 3D toolkit will internally determine the trade off.
-For example, if you have a very large 3D object, LEADTOOLS will lower the quality of the 3D object while rotating.
-When the user releases the mouse (stops rotating the object), the object will switch back to the higher quality rendering.
+For large input objects, an internally calculated quality and speed trade off will lower the quality of the 3D object while rotating.
+When the rotation stops, the object will switch back to the higher quality rendering.

 The toolkit ships with a Medical Web Viewer solution.
 This is a complete application with source code for you to customize.

-Some examples of common applications that use the LEADTOOLS Medical 3D SDK:
+Some examples of common applications of LEADTOOLS Medical 3D SDK:

 - High-end medical diagnostic workstations